Siege of Ctesiphon (637): Prelude

-Siege of Bahurasīr
+Siege of Bahurasir

 The city of Ctesiphon was the result of two different urban centers, so much so that the Arabs called it "al-Madā'in" or the cities.
 The main was on the eastern shore of the Tigris, while the western part was known as Bahurasīr (Veh-Ardashir/Seleucia).

 The Muslim advance on Ctesiphon was postponed due to the detachment on the road to the capital.
 This gave Yazdegerd III enough time to prepare for a city defense.
 It was expected that the Muslims would follow the traditional road to Ctesiphon and appear on the side of Bahurasīr.
 Knowing this, the city prepared well for the defense, preparing a deep trench around the perimeter of the capital.
 As the Arab avant-garde approached Bahurasīr, the Persian garrison, launched large stones and boulders with its ballistic and catapult.
 The Muslims withdrew outside the range of bullets and laid siege to the city.

 The siege began in January 637 and lasted for two months.
 Bahurasīr was providing supplies to the surrounding countryside, although receiving supplies from Ctesiphon, on the other side of the Tigris.
 The Muslims began for the first time to carry the siege with the equipment provided to them by the Persian engineers who had accepted the Islamic power.